Buratino (film): Production

-The film's production began in May 2023.
+Aleksandr Andryushchenko, Alexey Rybnikov, and Igor Voloshin on the set of the film Buratino in 2024.

+Development

+The start of production on the film was announced in May 2023.
+In the summer of 2023, the project was successfully presented at a pitching event for major studios, organized by the Russian Cinema Fund.

 Igor Voloshin is directing the project, and the original plot featuring characters beloved by several generations of viewers is being developed by screenwriters Aksinya Borisova and Andrey Zolotarev.

-Production is being handled by the Vodorod Film Company.
+The production is handled by the Vodorod Film Company, led by Mikhail Vrubel and Aleksandr Andryushchenko, with the participation of Art Pictures Studio, producers Fyodor Bondarchuk and partners (supported by the Cinema Fund).

+According to the film crew, in addition to Alexei Tolstoy's book The Golden Key, or The Adventures of Buratino, is based on the story of Carlo Collodi's The Adventures of Pinocchio.

 Casting

 Vitaliya Korniyenko plays the role of Buratino.

 By April 2024, the acting team had been formed.

 The role of Buratino will be played by 14-year-old Vitaliya Korniyenko, a child actress who plays a wooden boy in a mocap suit that uses sensors to track and record movements.

-Anastasiya Talyzina will play Malvina, a girl with blue hair, and her faithful dog Artemon, will be played by Mark Eydelshteyn.

-Stepan Belozyorov will play the sad, poetic Pierrot, and his opposite, the bright, playful Harlequin, will be played by Ruzil Minekaev.
+The roles of the living puppet's friends were played not by children, but by adult actors.
+Thus, Anastasiya Talyzina will play Malvina, a girl with blue hair, and her faithful dog, Artemon the Poodle, will be played by Mark Eydelshteyn.
+Stepan Belozyorov will play the sad, poetic Pierrot, while his opposite, the bright, playful Harlequin, will be played by Ruzil Minekaev.
+And the young actor Lev Zulkarnaev will play Duremar, Karabas Barabas's assistant.

-As for the cunning duo, Basilio the Cat and Alice the Fox, they have been entrusted to Alexander Petrov and Viktoriya Isakova, while actor Lev Zulkarnaev will play Duremar, Karabas-Barabas's assistant.
-And People's Artist of the RSFSR Svetlana Nemolyaeva has been entrusted with the role of the wise Tortilla.
+In the cast, Aleksandr Yatsenko will play a loving father, Papa Carlo, and producer Fyodor Bondarchuk has been entrusted with the role of the cruel Karabas Barabas.
+As for the cunning couple, Basilio the Cat and Alice the Fox, they were assigned to Alexander Petrov and Viktoriya Isakova.
+And People's Artist of the RSFSR Svetlana Nemolyaeva was entrusted with the role of the wise Tortilla.
+Interesting details can be seen on the characters' clothes.
+For example, Alice has a braid attached to the back of her skirt, which resembles a tail, and a canvas with a turtle shell print was used in Tortilla's clothes.

 Filming

-Principal photography for Buratino began in October 2024 in the Moscow Oblast, specifically at the Moskino cinema park, and was completed in December 2024.
+Principal photography for the film Buratino began in October 2024 in Moscow and the region of Moscow Oblast, specifically at the MosKino Cinema Park, where a large-scale Italian town from the late 19th and early 20th centuries was specially constructed.
+The 7,000-square-meter set included squares, streets, and architecture reminiscent of old Europe, creating a fairytale atmosphere.
+This is one of the first large-scale projects of the new film cluster.
+Filming was completed by December 2024.